-Child is moved onto the yellow face.
+Child is noted to have moved onto yellow.
 This is a warning moment for the child to think about their behaviour choice and make a change.

-Child is then moved to a red face.
+Child is then noted to have moved to red.
 They are given a time limit to 'earn it back' (this is essential because turning around poor behaviour is a hard concept for children).

-If a child is still on a rod face after a specified time, they miss 10 minutes of their reward
+If a child is still on red after a specified time, they miss 5 minutes of their reward time.